martial-god/Benny-Scraper/README.md

   -f, --single-file            Choose how to save Mangas: as a single file containing all chapters (Y), or as individual
                                files for each chapter (N).

+  -L, --update-novel-saved-location-by-id    Updates the saved location of a novel by its [ID].
+Useful when a file has been moved, or never added due to previous bug.

   --get-extension              Gets the saved default extensions for mangas.

   --help                       Display this help screen.